-PeRC is an example of a partnership that links providers to relevant community systems and facilitates knowledge sharing, collaboration, and alignment of efforts.
+PeRC is an example of a partnership that links clinical care teams to relevant community systems and facilitates knowledge sharing, collaboration, and alignment of efforts.
 PeRC has created a series of trainings designed to support clinicians in the ACE screening process, which includes ongoing technical assistance and connections to community partners.